 which can be found here

-After finding a vulnerable server, it's possible to execute the python exploit which creates an administrative user at the database.
+After finding a vulnerable server, it's possible to execute the python exploit which creates an administrative user in the database.
 Here you can find the exploit options to achieve the vulnerability exploitation.

 Finding a Vulnerable Server

 By taking a look at SHODAN with the query: port:5984 CouchDB/2.0.0 we can find some vulnerable servers which has the Apache CouchDB deployed on its default port, some of those already tagged by SHODAN as compromised >:)